MaalyALkaraki/syllabus/node-db/week-18/sql4-creating-tables.md

 ---
 ## Other Types of Constraint
-So far you've just used PRIMARY KEY, FOREIGN KEY and UNIQUE consraints.
+So far you've just used PRIMARY KEY and FOREIGN KEY constraints.
 The NOT NULL option is also a constraint.

 You can also define a CHECK constraint to validate the values stored in a row in the table, for example:
 ```